Wishing you knew more about Aboriginal culture? Search no more.

 - Customised templates.
 Aboriginal people developed specific templates to suit the land, plants and animals.
 They knew which animals preferred what, e.g. kangaroos preferred short grass, native bees preferred desert bloodwood etc. Managing the land with fire required them consider these dependencies.

 - No pristine wilderness.
+Much of the land in Australia had been "culturally formed" by thousands of years of Aboriginal burning – even the world renowned Tasmanian Wilderness World Heritage Area.
 More trees grow in areas now known as national parks than did in 1788.

 Myth alarm: Australia's 'pristine' wilderness